Thibert History, Family Crest & Coats of Arms

 Early Notables of the Thibert family (pre 1700)

-Another 26 words (2 lines of text) are included under the topic Early Thibert Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Thibert Notables in all our PDF Extended History products and printed products wherever possible.

 Contemporary Notables of the name Thibert (post 1700) +

 - Arthur "Art" Thibert, American comic book artist, best known for his work as an inker for Marvel Comics

 - Henry Thibert, early Canadian explorer who in 1873 discovered and mined a placier gold creek in British Columbia, later to be named Thibert Creek

 - Marie-Élaine Thibert (b.
 1982), Quebec adult contemporary and pop singer

 - ^ Dauzat, Albert, Morlet, Marie-Thérèse, Dictionaire Étymologique des Noms et Prénoms de France.
 Paris: Librairie Larousse, 1987.
 Print.